AcheronProject/SharkPCB/README.md

 ## Contributors

-- Steve from WoodCables, who funded de project and made it grow bigger than I had never imagined;
+- Steve from WoodCables, who funded the project and made it grow bigger than I had ever imagined;

 - Alan Pocklington, also known as u/ajp10304, who built a prototype himself and offered to test the preliminary software to hasten the GB and gave immense feedback on documentation and component positioning.
 See [this page](http://acheronproject.com/shark/intro.html) for the SharkPCB documentation.